SomeGuyCalledBru/same-old-boring-crypto-sniper/README.md

-* If you've known any programming language for more than a few seconds, you may have noticed that the section that is open-sourced is basically just a web server, thus you might feel intrigued to open it up to the world. **Don't!** Not only is it a security nightmare that gives people control over your wallet, it's just not designed to run that way.
+* If you've known any programming language for more than a few seconds, you may have noticed that the section that is open-sourced is basically just a web server, thus you might feel intrigued to open it up to the world to use this remotely.
+**Don't!** Not only is it a security nightmare that gives people control over your wallet, it's just not designed to run that way.

 ---